-- Information recorded on MyConcern immediately once the School becomes aware - Child offered a range of Pastoral Support as appropriate - DSL/HOY to liaise with partner agencies, sharing information as appropriate e.g. Children's Services - Actively build positive relationships with the family affected and ensure, if appropriate, the family member in prison (if a Parent or guardian) has access to school reports and is kept fully informed about their child communicate with the Prison 'Family Contact Officer' - Authorise visits to the Prison on school days - Monitor the risks to the child re bullying /academic underachievement for example
+- Information recorded on CPOMS immediately once the School becomes aware. - Child offered a range of Pastoral Support as appropriate. - DSL/HOY to liaise with partner agencies, sharing information as appropriate e.g. Children's Services. - Actively build positive relationships with the family affected and ensure, if appropriate, the family member in prison (if a Parent or guardian) has access to school reports and is kept fully informed about their child - Communicate with the Prison 'Family Contact Officer' - Authorise visits to the Prison on school days. - Monitor the risks to the child such as (but not limited to) bullying /academic underachievement.

-24.14 Modern Slavery and the National Referral Mechanism (NRM)
+15.13 Modern Slavery and the National Referral Mechanism (NRM)